|

 screens.
 The commander can use his display for map navigate, orientation

+and reporting.
 For example, the driver can see a rear and side

 view of the tank from the closed compartment.
 This capability is